IDCoin/IDCoin/README.md

 It eliminates the incentive of cyber-squatters and decimates the intellectual property fights over domain names -- it means everyone could have a "disney dot com" if they wanted to but the system would would react based on reputation feedback where the source of truth was within whatever degrees of separation you elected.

+We contemplate an OpenID based provider service that would allow sites to embed universal "like/dislike" buttons within their content that would permit people easy/authenticated access to spend coins on validating content.